-Key Point: If you need science and data to support the benefit of Abundant behavior, please watch the fascinating video below.
-The research Dr. Paul Zak has done over the past decade suggests that a chemical messenger called Oxytocin (NOT to be confused with the severe pain reliever Oxycodone aka OxyContin) accounts for why some people are more generous and trusting.
+Key Point: If you need science and data to support the benefit of Abundant behavior, the research Dr. Paul Zak has done over the past decade suggests that a chemical messenger called Oxytocin (NOT to be confused with the severe pain reliever Oxycodone aka OxyContin) accounts for why some people are more generous and trusting.
 This is fascinating research and does much to validate that generosity leads to increased generosity.
 This is not just softheaded mush.
 Let science support you in your leadership action.

 Since 2001, Zak and his colleagues have conducted a number of experiments showing that when someone’s level of Oxytocin goes up, he or she responds more generously and caringly, even with complete strangers.
 Google Zak’s research and you will find some fascinating studies including one experiment where they measured increases in Oxytocin as people gave more money to others.